Employee Disengagement: 7 Signs Your Employees are Disengaged (and What to Do About It)

 Once you have identified the signs of employee disengagement, it's important to take steps to re-engage your employees.
 Here are a few tips on how to do this:

 Instead of reprimanding or judging your employees, set up informal one-on-one meetings and check in with them.
 Try to listen attentively and empathize with their situation.
 Once you learn whether anything external (or internal) is impacting their commitment levels at work, you'll be able to take actionable steps towards improvement.
-Engaged employees are more likely to feel comfortable speaking openly and honestly about their personal lives with their team.
+And remember, engaged employees are more likely to feel comfortable speaking openly and honestly about their lives with their team.

 Provide Opportunities for Growth